 It would be a mistake to generalize all singles as feeling incomplete, unhappy or bitter.
 Nor would it be fair to expect that their attitudes today will be the same one year, two years or ten years from now.
 Though I am, at this point in my life, joyful, engaged in work I love and taking full advantage of the freedoms and bonuses of living unattached, I haven’t always been.

-There were years when Valentine’s Day felt like a death-knell I needed to endure again…when attending weddings heaped the added burden of words like “too old” and “never” on the single-girl baggage I dragged along behind me, despairing and morose.
+There were years when Valentine’s Day felt like a death-knell I needed to endure again…when attending weddings heaped the stamped the burden of words like “too old” and “never” on the single-girl baggage I dragged along behind me, despairing and morose.

 I tried to quell the longings for a while.
-To smother the daydreams under layers of perfectly constructed reasons and rationales.
-I tried to convince myself that I had that frequently-misinterpreted “gift of singleness” and that my life, with all its beauty and purpose, had to be enough—that I was being petulant or ungrateful by acknowledging the yearning for something more.
+To smother them under layers of perfectly constructed reasons and rationales.
+I tried to convince myself that I had been assigned that frequently-misinterpreted “gift of singleness” and that my life, with all its beauty and purpose, had to be enough—that I was being petulant or ungrateful by acknowledging the yearning for something more.
 For a bonded commitment.
 For the kind of love that manifests in more-or-less spontaneous roses and candlelight.

 It is not wrong or weak or silly to desire a til-death-do-us-part, emotional, devoted form of love.
 It is a longing placed in us by the Creator who designed us for relational intimacy with him.